t1gu1/triforce-nvim-based-on-lazyvim/README.md

 I simply try to keep a lot of the default LazyVim configuration, but I added some plugins and changed some keymaps to make it a bit more intuitive and faster with some extras for web development.

-- Requires Mason, LSP, and Treesitter plugins to develop in web technologies (JS, TS, TSX, JSX, etc.)
+- Add the requires Mason, LSP, and Treesitter plugins to develop in web technologies (JS, TS, TSX, JSX, etc.)
 - Improved terminal management:
   - Press `2<c-/>` to toggle terminal 2, then `<c-/>` to toggle it again.
 - Simplified lualine: